Matt Olson Player Props: Braves vs. Twins

-On Tuesday, Matt Olson (.878 slugging percentage in past 10 games, including seven home runs) and the Atlanta Braves play the Minnesota Twins, whose starting pitcher will be Joe Ryan.
-First pitch is at 7:20 PM ET.
+On Wednesday, Matt Olson (.756 slugging percentage in past 10 games, including six home runs) and the Atlanta Braves face the Minnesota Twins, whose starting pitcher will be Kenta Maeda.
+First pitch is at 12:20 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Twins.
+He had a hitless performance in his most recent game (0-for-4) against the Twins.

 Matt Olson Game Info & Props vs. the Twins